Laser-wolf51/cloudio/README.md

-# Cloudio - a backup application across multiple devices
+# Cloudio - a distributed-storage backup application
 Cloudio is a backup application, designed to be managed from 1 central device while saving the files on the storage of multiple other devices (known as master-slave architecture).